-How much compensation can I claim for cerebral palsy? – 2018 Update
+How much compensation can I claim for cerebral palsy?

-Cerebral palsy can have a range of symptoms which vary in severity.
+Now, cerebral palsy can have a range of symptoms that vary in severity.
 Symptoms can include paralysis of parts of the body, tremors, sight impairment, learning difficulties and much more.
 Such serious symptoms will result in the sufferer needing specialised medical care and often modifications around the home.

 Select a section